-For ranking of the outcomes, respondents were asked to rank the selected outcomes on a scale of 1-4, 1 being the lowest.
-The responses were as follows:
+For ranking of the outcomes, respondents were asked to rank the selected outcomes on a scale of 1-4, 1.

 The responses for each of the outcomes were analysed and on the basis of average they were ranked for the calculation of the SROI.